 - Those considered Responsible Employees (Dean’s Office staff, including Deans, Pensby Center, Residential Life, and Student Activities; Campus Safety; Athletics coaches; Hall Advisers and Customs People) are required to report incidents of sexual assault or harassment to the Title IX Coordinator.

 You are not required to report a sexual assault.
 If you do talk to the police and/or Campus Safety, they may be able to take steps to protect others from experiencing sexual assault.
 In addition, the police can inform you of your legal rights and options should you decide to prosecute.
 The College is strongly committed to providing medical and emotional support to victims and survivors of sexual assault regardless of whether they decide to take legal action.

-Bryn Mawr College Campus Safety can provide transportation to the Health Center or to Bryn Mawr Hospital.
+Bryn Mawr College Campus Safety can provide transportation to the Health and Wellness Center or to Bryn Mawr Hospital.
 You may wish to notify Campus Safety that a sexual assault has occurred.
 If you choose to make a report, the Department and you will then determine whether the assistance and/or intervention of the police is necessary to protect other members of the community and/or to arrest the assailant.
 Campus Safety will inform the Title IX Coordinator that an assault has been reported.
 If it is necessary to alert the community at large that an assault has been reported, the Department of Campus Safety, the Title IX Coordinator and the Dean’s Office will make every effort to protect your privacy.

 Lower Merion Township Police can provide transportation to Bryn Mawr Hospital and emergency medical care if necessary.
 If you do decide to report the assault to the police, the College will provide a support person if you would like help through the process.